 Group participation is free unless otherwise stated (such as for purchase of supplies needed for group activities), though we do request participants’ help to defray WRAC’s costs with donations of $10 for the total duration of each group, if they can.

-We will choose three feminist books (as a group) to read and discuss throughout the semester.
+Open group for feminist readers and writers.
+We will read and discuss feminist books and essays throughout the Spring, beginning with The Edible Woman by Margaret Atwood.
+At our first meeting we will discuss Atwood’s novel and we will select material to read and dates for the rest of the semester.
 We’ll also read and discuss group members’ original feminist writing (for those who wish to share their own creative work).

 A support group for trans people and their allies.
 We work to extend across feelings of isolation and confusion to the connections that can grow through community discussion.

 The purpose of this group is to provide space for women who have identified as lesbian later in their lives to get together with others to discuss experiences and coping and to provide supportive environment.